marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/standard-libraries.rst

 .. index:: Wall

 GCC by itself attempts to be a conforming freestanding implementation.
-See :ref:`Language Standards Supported by GCC <standards>`, for details of what this means.
+See :ref:`standards`, for details of what this means.
 Beyond the library facilities required of such an implementation, the rest of the C library is supplied by the vendor of the operating system.
 If that C library doesn't conform to the C